-Pandora uses freshwater cultured pearls in a range of jewellery designs, cultivated by gently inserting pieces of donor mollusc tissue into a freshwater mussel.
-The tissue grows to form a pearl sac in which mother of pearl (nacre) is deposited layer upon layer until a cultured pearl is formed.
-Like natural pearls, tissue nucleated freshwater cultured pearls consist of nacre all the way through, as they contain no nucleus.
+The treated freshwater cultured pearls in our jewellery are cultivated by gently inserting pieces of donor mollusc tissue into a freshwater mussel.
+The tissue grows to form a pearl sac in which mother of pearl (nacre) is deposited layer upon layer until a pearl is formed.
+Once harvested, the cultured pearl is treated to enhance its colour, lustre and appearance.
+Like natural pearls, tissue-nucleated treated freshwater cultured pearls consist of nacre all the way through, as they contain no nucleus.

 Virtually all colours, often modified by additional colours called overtones, and with a pearly lustre.
 Some pearls also display the iridescent colour phenomenon known as 'orient'.